mongodb/specifications/source/connection-monitoring-and-pooling/connection-monitoring-and-pooling.rst

 Because of these issues, it does not make sense to `go against driver mantras and provide an additional knob <../../README.rst#>`__.
 We may eventually pursue an alternative configurations to address wait queue size in `Advanced Pooling Behaviors <#advanced-pooling-behaviors>`__.

-Users that wish to have this functionality can achieve similar results by utizing other methods to limit concurrency.
+Users that wish to have this functionality can achieve similar results by utilizing other methods to limit concurrency.
 Examples include implementing either a thread pool or an operation queue with a capped size in the user application.
 Drivers that need to deprecate ``waitQueueSize`` and/or ``waitQueueMultiple`` SHOULD refer users to these examples.

 Why is waitQueueTimeoutMS optional for some drivers?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~